UpperCod/microfrontend/README.md

 # @atomico/microfrontend

-I have analyzed the capacity of atomico to orchestrate microforntend strategies, for this atomico, it should cover the following aspects:
+I have analyzed the capacity of atomico to orchestrate microfrontend strategies, for this atomico, it should cover the following aspects:

 ## avoid excessive configuration